-Figure 12-2 Wiring Diagram 1.5 - 3.5 Models
+Figure 12-2 Wiring Diagram

 Notes: 1.
-A wring must be installed in accordance with: local, state, provincial and national code requirements per either N.E.C. in USA or C.S.A. in Canada.
-2. If any original equipment twis a supplied with the appliance must be reglated, it must be reglaced with wire having x400 gMost and rated for a control of the supplication of the supp
+All wing must be installed in accordance with: local, state, provincial and national code requirements per either N.E.C. in USA or C.S.A. in Canada.
+2. If any organial equipment wire as auxplied with the appliance must be replaced.
+It must be replaced with wire having same wire gauge (AWC) and rated for a minimum of 105C.
+Exceptions: Replacement high voltage specific with earl and motion called must be particulated from the factory.
+Use of a non-approved park lead 1.
+Status corrector block blocations may vary from those shown on diagrams.
+Refer to actual components for proper connector block locations when using diagrams to troblechout unit.